eugeneandrienko/dotfiles/README.md

 #### Passwords

-For using Mutt with GMail mailboxes you should specify application passwords in `~/.netrc`.
+For using Mutt with GMail mailboxes you should specify mail server passwords in `~/.netrc`.